KingBain/ghost-based-sensors/README.md

 | File System Activity    | Monitors file creations, deletions, and modifications to detect suspicious changes                 | File systyem monitoring |
 | Network Connections/DNS | Records all outbound connections and DNS lookups to reveal data exfiltration or unauthorized calls | Network monitoring      |

-A lot of this moniroting is done using the Falco (Sysdig) eBPF probe, which listens to permitted kernal events.

-Because of how actions and pipelines are executed, just whats happening inside the pipeline/action will be monitored, but in the grand scheme of things thats where our code lives, so its the right spot to start listening
+The majority of the monitoring is done using Sysdig BPF probes into the github runner kernel, this is reffered to the ["Modern eBPF" probe](https://falco.org/blog/falco-modern-bpf-0-35-0/)

 ## Who Is This For?